relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/10 - Cisco Collaboration Platforms and APIs/main.md

 &nbsp;

-The cisco Finesse desktop is a call agent and supervisor desktop solution designed to meet the growing needs of agents, supervisors, and the administrators and developers who support them.
+The Cisco Finesse desktop is a call agent and supervisor desktop solution designed to meet the growing needs of agents, supervisors, and the administrators and developers who support them.
 The Cisco Finesse desktop runs in a browsers, which means you install Cisco Unified Contact Center Express (Unified CCX), and agents start by simply typing in the URL for the Unified CCX server.
 The desktop is more than an agent state and call-control application.
 It is an OpenSocial gadget container, built to include third-party applications in a single agent desktop experience.
 Rather than switching between applications, agents have easy access to all applications and tools from a single window, which increases their efficiency.
 Figure 10-9 shows the architecture and high-level flow of Finesse, which involves the following steps:

 &nbsp;